On the Blackbody Spectrum of Kilonovae: Derivation of the Modified Blackbody

 In Fig. \ref{fig:ratio}, we illustrate the resulting change in blackbody shape caused by varying the velocities, temperatures or recession-rates of the photospheric surface given the spherically expanding photosphere observed in \cite{Sneppen2023}.
-The characteristic shape is a blackbody with a less prominent peak and an excess of emission in the tails.
+The characteristic shape of these modified blackbodies have a less prominent peak and an excess of emission in the tails - ie. an increase in the spectral width compared to a standard blackbody.
 We note, that to detect varying Doppler corrections from the spectral shape necessitates mildly relativistic velocities.
-For instance, a velocity of $v_{bb} = 0.3c$ produces variations in temperature of around 30\% over the surface, but only results a bias of a few percent at any optical and near-infrared wavelengths.
+For instance, a velocity of $v_{bb} = 0.3c$ produces variations in temperature of around 30\% over the surface, but due to the outshining of the brightest blackbody-component this only results in a bias of a few percent comparing the optical with the UV or NIR.
 Additionally, the spectral shape is only sensitive to the spread of effective temperatures, so there is a large degeneracy between varying rates of cooling and varying the Doppler correction.
+For alternative ejecta geometries, one can compute the light travel-times and the emitting area as done in the right panel of Fig. \ref{fig:ratio}, where we account for the inward recession of the photosphere over time.
+This recession effect (and the larger velocities it implies for the more distant part of the photosphere) results in amplification of the spectral correction from the single-velocity relativistic Doppler effect.
+However, this is a relatively minor supplementary correction - a $\sim 0.6$\% further shift when comparing the UV/optical and optical/NIR for the characteristic recession rate found in AT2017gfo.